voidstarsec/hw-hacking-lab/README.md

 # Getting Started

-On the sidebar you your left you will find links to our resources and writeups.
+On the sidebar you will find links to our resources and writeups.

 If you are new to hardware hacking and reverse engineering, check out our [guide to building a hardware hacking lab](https://voidstarsec.com/hw-hacking-lab/vss-lab-guide)